-This policy provides for the proper collection, storage, and security of evidence and other property.
-Additionally, this policy provides for the protection of the chain of custody and those persons authorized to remove and/or destroy property.
+This policy provides for the proper collection, storage, security, and disposition of evidence and other property.
+Additionally, this policy provides for the protection of the chain of custody and identifies those persons authorized to remove and/or destroy property.

 Property-Includes all items of evidence, items taken for safekeeping and found property.